-All walks commence at 10.00 am unless advised otherwise.
+Please note that all walks commence at 10:30am unless stated otherwise.

-Don’t forget to bring water and poo bags for your dog.
+Please bring poo bags and water for your dog(s)!

-If the weather looks inclement on walk day, please check our Facebook page or our website:
+If the weather looks inclement on walk day, please check our Facebook page orthis website.

 Off lead and under control ?